parnurzeal/gorequest/README.md

-\\ This is a work in progress and not totally support all specification
-\\ Right now, you can only do simple get and post with easy to specify header like in examples
+Note: This is a work in progress and not totally support all specification Right now, you can only do simple get and post with easy to specify header like in examples

 GoRequest
 =========